GoblinArchives/LiminalHorror/Mysteries & Adventures/The Mall Resources.md

 nav_order: 3
 parent: Mysteries & Adventures
 has_children: true
+description: Digital resources for The Mall, the first published module for Liminal Horror.
+What if the Thing were set in a 90s mall?
 ---
 # THE MALL
 The Mall is an official adventure module for Liminal Horror.
 Below are links to digital resources for The Mall.